 Starting from beneath of the east side of the Shakadang Road Bridge on Highway 8, hikers begin their journey along the river cliffs of the Liwu River, with the rock folds visible on the marble canyons and the plant ecosystem in the valley below creating an alluring scene.
 Wisps of soft white Tung tree flowers bloom in the month of May, adding to the enchanting beauty of the trail.

 In some areas, the path winds down towards the river as it slows to small pools of water.
 The Shakadang Trail also passes through a Truku village, although entry is prohibited to non-residents.
 There is a small store selling Indigenous crafts and food, such as moji, which is a hugely popular sticky rice-based cake with a texture very similar to powdered jelly.

-Upon reaching 5D Cabin, also known as Wujianwu, hikers need to head back to the start of the trail at Shakadang Road Bridge.
+Upon reaching 3D Cabin, also known as Wujianwu, hikers need to head back to the start of the trail at Shakadang Road Bridge.
 The round trip will take about 3-4 hours, so if your time is limited, you can hike 1.5 km until 5D Cabin, also known as Wujianwu, which will take an hour and 15 minutes for a round trip

 With only a total of 1.4 km (0.9 mi) roundtrip trail length, the Tunnel of Nine Turns Trail (also known as Juiqudong) takes a minimum of 30 minutes to complete.

 Deemed as one of the most picturesque sights in Taroko National Park, this trail offers exceptional views of running waters meandering its course through narrow passageways of marble gorges draped with verdant leafy shrubbery.
 While sharing a similar landscape of steep precipices with the Swallow Grotto, this trail is more tapered and the hike takes slightly longer.